rowangithub/DOrder/README.md

 	let _ = main ()

-The line "let _ = fprintf outch "env:newtest\t\n" in" is used to tell DOrder to collect input-output behaviors of the function below (e.g. _heapsort_).
+The line "let _ = fprintf outch "env:newtest\t\n" in" is used to tell DOrder to collect input-output behaviors of the function below it (e.g. _heapsort_).

 <h3>DOrder output explanation:</h3>